 Funding.
 This wallet is used for providing margin funding or financing to other traders.

-Once you’ve made a deposit, it might be a good idea to take a tour of the platform to acquaint yourself with its features, customize it to your liking and generally familiarize yourself with Bitfinex.
+4. Setting up.
+Once you’ve made a deposit, it might be a good idea to take a tour of the platform to acquaint yourself with its features, customize it to your liking and familiarize yourself with Bitfinex.

 Regulation.
 Bitfinex is registered in the British Virgin Islands with headquarters in Hong Kong and it has previously taken steps to ensure it complies with applicable regulations to the necessary extent.
 For example, US-based customers are barred from the exchange for regulatory reasons.